 What precautions do hotels and other lodging providers have to take?

 All lodging providers who are open are required to follow the guidelines outlined by the state of Utah.

-- Face coverings worn in settings where other social distancing measures are difficult to maintain
+- Face coverings are encouraged but not mandated in all indoor settings and where other social distancing measures are difficult to maintain

 - Maintain signage to remind groups to follow social distancing guidelines and avoid congregating in common areas

 - Symptomatic guests should stay in their room and wear a face-covering anytime they leave the room